D2klaas/Godot-4-HTTPManager/README.md

 * web cache based on etag and modified-since headers

 ## Imstall
-Download files and add them to your addons folder in your godot project.
+Download files and add them to your addons folder in your godot project.\
-Enable the plugin in prohect-settings
+Enable the plugin in prohect-settings.

 ## Usage
-Create a HTTPManager node in your scene-tree ($HTTPManager referres to the created node)
+Create a HTTPManager node in your scene-tree\
+($HTTPManager referres to the created node)

 <details>